joe-ldp/Rawalle/README.md

 ## Tech Support

-[Join the Discord](https://discord.gg/g4qVPMuYc4) and read the FAQ.
+[Join the Discord](https://discord.gg/g4qVPMuYc4) and read the FAQ **AFTER** reading this page.
 If you still have unanswered questions, ping @Tech Support.

 ## Setup